-Walker’s originally opened as the Temple Theatre on February 1, 1909, at a cost of $15,000, making it the first theatre in Santa Ana and Orange County.
+Located at the corner of N. Bush Street and E. 3rd Street.
+The Temple Theatre opened on February 1, 1909, at a cost of $15,000, making it the first theatre in Santa Ana and Orange County.
 L.A.
 Schlesinger, its then owner, closed it in July of 1915 to make way for his West End Theatre in Santa Ana, which he described as being “especially designed for the showing of cinematography productions”.
-Over the years, according to newspapers archives, the Temple was opened and closed many times.
+Over the years, according to newspapers archives, the Temple Theatre was opened and closed many times.

-On September 24, 1936 it grand opening as Walker’s Theatre was announced in the Santa Ana Register.
+On September 24, 1936 its grand opening as Walker’s Theatre was announced in the Santa Ana Register.
 Charles Walker, veteran Santa Ana exhibitor, and his son Victor did a $75,000 remodeling which included the lowering of the floor.
-The result was an 884-seat house whose streamline exterior complimented the art deco City Hall next door.
+The result was an 884-seat house whose streamline exterior complimented the Art Deco style City Hall next door.
 Even the backs of the seats were streamlined with chrome bars to make them easy to see in the dark.
 Its opening attraction was Shirley Temple in “Poor Little Rich Girl” and a Joe E. Brown second feature.

-Charles Walker’s previous theatres in town included his Princess Theatre, Walker’s State (the West End) and the New Walker, which later became the Fox West Coast.
+Charles Walker’s previous theatres in town included his Princess Theatre, Walker’s State (the West End) and the New Walker Theatre, which later became the Fox West Coast Theatre.
 Walker also at one time owned the Surf Theatre in Huntington Beach.